-Acknowledgements

-- We wish to thank Dr. Sam Illingworth and the anonymous reviewer who both provided useful suggestions to improve the - quality of the work.
-The work was carried out within the EDURISK project that benefited from funding provided by the Italian - 66 Presidenza del Consiglio dei Ministri Dipartimento della Protezione Civile (DPC).
-Results and conclusions reported in the - 67 manuscript do not necessarily represent DPC official opinion and policies.
-We wish to thank all the teachers and students - 68 involved in the workshops for their enthusiastic involvement and response.
+Acknowledgements.
+We wish to thank Sam Illingworth and the anonymous reviewer who both provided useful suggestions to improve the quality of the work.
+The work was carried out within the EDURISK project that benefited from funding provided by the Italian Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile (DPC).
+We wish to thank all the teachers and students involved in the workshops, for their enthusiastic involvement and response.